more than 100 television crews from all over the world covering

 Disney's birth, originally scheduled to officially begin today, is put off until December.

-keeps a low profile on this 30th anniversary of the Magic Kingdom.
+the resort keeps a low profile on this 30th anniversary of the Magic Kingdom.

 From today until November 4th witches, ghosts and creepy crazy funny folks join